 I set the photo on a desk to develop, not thinking much about it.
 About 30 minutes later, I looked at the image staring back at me.

-Get self-care ideas delivered to your inbox monthly and 25% off my books when you register for my Nourish Note newsletter.
+Get life-changing self-care ideas and 25% off my books when you register for my Nourish Note newsletter.

 The picture showed a young woman with sunken cheeks, swimming in size zero jeans and a shirt in size extra small.
 Was that REALLY me?
 I thought.